Everything You Need To Know About Leaky Gut

-Leaky gut or increased intestinal permeability is a new concept which has been linked to many autoimmune diseases.
+Leaky gut or increased intestinal permeability is a new concept that has been linked to many autoimmune diseases.

 I see a lot of patients with leaky gut and what I find is that they have heard of the term but have no idea what it actually means and what they should do to help with it.

-In the leaky gut issue, this defence wall is damaged and so the things which were not allowed to pass through the wall now start passing through and begin to enter your bloodstream.
+In the leaky gut issue, this defense wall is damaged and so the things which were not allowed to pass through the wall now start passing through and begin to enter your bloodstream.

-These unwanted elements which are now getting in your bloodstream, causes your body’s security system to gets activated and your body starts firing bullets at these unwanted things.
+These unwanted elements which are now getting in your bloodstream, cause your body’s security system to gets activated and your body starts firing bullets at these unwanted things.

 These bullets are antibodies.
-And while these antibodies are generated to work against the newly entering foreign particles in bloodstream, they also start damaging your own bodies cells in friendly fire.
+And while these antibodies are generated to work against the newly entering foreign particles in the bloodstream, they also start damaging your own body's cells in friendly fire.

 When this damage goes on for a long time, it ultimately causes inflammation and autoimmunity in people.